 The Sporting World Is Full Of Clichés

 The majority of them are normally harmless.
-However some are either mentally beneficial or potentially damaging.
-Recently I wrote a blog containing some of the best quotes from a sports psychology point of you in my opinion.
+However, some are either mentally beneficial or potentially damaging.
+A while ago I wrote a blog containing some of the best quotes from a sport psychology point of you in my opinion.
 But what about the duds?
 What about the quotes or clichés that sound good but in actual fact are detrimental to performance?
-Fortunately there are a lot less of these “stinkers” compared to the good ones.
-Those that I would be more than happy to see my sporting clients right on post-it notes for inspiration outnumber the ones that should be banned.
+Fortunately, there are a lot less of these “stinkers” compared to the good ones.
+Those that I would be more than happy to see my sporting clients right on post-it notes for inspiration outnumber the ones that should be binned.

 “Winning isn’t everything, it’s the only thing.”

 “We didn’t lose the game; we just ran out of time.”

 “Practice does not make perfect.
 Only perfect practice makes perfect.”Vince Lombardi

 I won’t go into too much detail about why the first two above simply send the wrong message to anybody playing competitive sport.
 Suffice it to say that for the first one think of Lance Armstrong and the “win at all costs mindset”.
 The second one, well, that just sounds like an excuse to me.
 I know it’s supposed to be cheeky but saying you only lost the game because you ran out of time is no different to saying you only lost the game because the opposition scored more points than you.

 Practice Makes Permanent Not Perfect

 But it is this third quote that I really have an issue with.
 In particular, the shortened version which is ‘practice makes perfect’.
 Fun fact ‘Practice Makes Perfect’ currently gets 976,000,000 hits on Google.
 ‘Practice Makes Permanent’, the correct version, gets half the amount at 515,000,000 results.